bhaveshdesale/SolarApp/README.md

 # SolarApp
-This is nasa space app hackathon project
+This is Nasa space app Challenge hackathon project
 </br>
-This is our video project
+This is our video

 https://github.com/user-attachments/assets/e05d5ae4-df09-4ccc-bab5-08350da15326